 In February 1719 Harrison was appointed Clerk Extra under the Clerk of the Ordnance.
-At the same time he was made storekeeper at Greenwich and assistant storekeeper at Portsmouth.16 By the following August, the Board of Ordnance had contracted him to supply 24-pounder iron guns, which were much in demand at the time.17 In the next year Harrison gained contracts for other sizes of guns.18 All were to be cast out of iron melted down from old guns, which suggests that Harrison may have taken over Richard Jones's foundry at the Falcon Inn, Southwark.
-During the same period, Harrison had already started to do business with other suppliers of ordnance, such as the Fuller family and the Jukes brothers.19 In 1721, he took over Brede Furnace, in Sussex, from Maximilian Western.20
+At the same time he was made storekeeper at Greenwich and assistant storekeeper at Portsmouth.
+He By the following August, the Board of Ordnance had contracted him to supply 24-pounder iron guns, which were much in demand at the time.
+He next year Harrison gained contracts for other sizes of guns.
+He All were to be cast out of iron melted down from old guns, which suggests that Harrison may have taken over Richard Jones's foundry at the Falcon Inn, Southwark.
+During the same period, Harrison had already started to do business with other suppliers of ordnance, such as the Fuller family and the Jukes brothers.
+He took over Brede Furnace, in Sussex, from Maximilian Western.
+Le out to be cast out of the same period, Harrison had already started to do business with other suppliers of ordnance, such as the Fuller family and the Jukes brothers.